mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 # Define path to all processed movies: TO BE EDITED BY THE USER
 movieDbBaseDir="/Users/retourna/example_data"

-# Define a working directory where to save the analysis: TO BE EDITED BY THE USER
+# Define a working directory where to save the analysis:
 outDataBaseDir=file.path(movieDbBaseDir, "multi-movie_analysis")
 ```